Fitzroy v Geelong (1963 VFL season): Fitzroy

 This extraordinary performance, undoubtedly a consequence of Wally Clark’s meticulous planning, strongly contrasts with the fact that not only did Fitzroy fail to win another match during the entire 1963 home-and-away season, it also failed to win a single match in the 1964 season.
 Its next victory was not until the second round of the 1965 season under a new non-playing coach, Bill Stephen, who had returned to Fitzroy after spending seven years as captain-coach and later non-playing coach of the Yarrawonga Football Club in the Ovens & Murray Football League.
 In other words, given that Kevin Murray did not coach the team on that day, the Fitzroy team was absolutely winless for Murray's entire two-season and 34-match captain-coach career.
 (Note: Although the Fitzroy team played in 36 matches over the two seasons of Murray's tenure, he was absent on two occasions.
 On 6 July 1963, Murray was absent on interstate duties in South Australia, and Wally Clark, captain-coach of the Reserves, coached the team to its victory over Geelong.
-On 6 June 1964, Murray was absent on interstate duties in South Australia, and under-19s coach Tommy Williamscoached the team to its loss to Melbourne.)
+On 6 June 1964, Murray was absent on interstate duties in South Australia, and under-19s coach Tommy Williams coached the team to its loss to Melbourne.)